 8. Shrinky Dinks Cell

-Because my oldest used to love Shrinky Dinks, this Shrinky Dink cell idea is one of my favorites!
-I wish I’d found it when she was younger.
-She’d have been all over it.
-The link includes a tutorial for both a plant cell and an animal cell.
+Because my oldest used to love Shrinky Dinks, this Shrinky Dink cell model idea is one of my favorites!
+I wish I’d found it when my kids were younger.
+The article includes a tutorial with printable templates that your students can color in and label for both a plant cell and an animal cell.
+And Amazon has Shrinky Dink paper if you can’t find it locally.

 9. Lego Cell